darkzeroman/Notes/LanguagesOverview.md

 |Javascript|weak|both|implicit|duck|dynamic|
 |Ruby|strong|safe|implicit|property-based, duck|dynamic|

-* Strong/weak typing: regarding rules what types that can be mixed. (“abc”-3).
+* Type strength: Strong/weak: regarding rules what types that can be mixed. (“abc”-3).
 Said to be strong when it specifies one or more restrictions on how operations involving values of different data types can be intermix.
     * Java, C++: require variables to have defined type, use casts for conversion.
     * Ruby: strongly typed because typing errors (type safety) are prevented at runtime and do little implicit type conversion, but do not use static type checking.
 Duck typing is used to describe the dynamic typing paradigm.
     * Haskell: purely static type systems, compiler infers a precise type for all values. do not allow implicit type conversions.